Here are a number of ways to save water in the garden. If you think of more, please comment below and share them with all of us.

 Compost – Amending your garden or container soil with lots of organic compost will help build the water-holding capacity of that soil reducing run-off.

 Mulch – Use at least two inches of some kind of mulching material on ornamental beds and up to six inches of straw or other loose organic matter on veggie gardens.
 Make sure your mulch is free of weed seeds.

-Drip Irrigation – Lines laid under the mulch will put water at root level where plants want it and save 50-70% of water used with overhead sprays.
+Drip Irrigation – Lines laid under the mulch will put water at the root level where plants want it and save 50-70% of water used with overhead sprays.
 Plants will mature faster with fewer diseases and mildew.
 A timer will allow you to be more precise in your watering.

 Water less often – Constantly soaking plants will only invite diseases especially if you’re using overhead watering.
 Veggies lose their flavor when over-watered.

 Time of Day – Never water during the hottest part of the day, especially with a sprinkler system.
 Much of the water will be lost to evaporation.

 Rain Barrels – Collect water in containers and hand-water planters with it.